asarjou/rf_nb_audio_data/README.txt

 In this directory you should find the following files:
 1. Comparing Naive Bayes and Random Forests using MFCCs for speaker accent prediction.pdf
 	- This pdf contains an A1 poster in which the study is outlined

-2. Comparing Naive Bayes and Random Forests using MFCCs for speaker accent prediction supplementary materials.pdf
-	- This pdf contains a 4 Page supplementary materials document which consists of a Glossary, Description of Intermediate Results and a Description of the main implementation choices in the project.

 3. dataset_exploration.m
 	- This is a file in which exploratory data analysis of the original dataset is undertaken.
 This outputs a number of figures to describe the dataset